Advance Auto Parts (AAP) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the auto parts retailer had lost 3.77% over the past month.
-This has was narrower than the Retail-Wholesale sector's loss of 5.68% and the S&P 500's loss of 4.4% in that time.
+Prior to today's trading, shares of the auto parts retailer had gained 4.13% over the past month.
+This has outpaced the Retail-Wholesale sector's loss of 6.09% and the S&P 500's loss of 5.98% in that time.

-Investors will be hoping for strength from Advance Auto Parts as it approaches its next earnings release.
-The company is expected to report EPS of $2.44, up 17.87% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.42 billion, up 1.15% from the year-ago period.
+Wall Street will be looking for positivity from Advance Auto Parts as it approaches its next earnings report date.
+On that day, Advance Auto Parts is projected to report earnings of $2.44 per share, which would represent year-over-year growth of 17.87%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.42 billion, up 1.15% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.60 per share and revenue of $11.11 billion.
-These totals would mark changes of +4.83% and +0.98%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Advance Auto Parts.
-Recent revisions tend to reflect the latest near-term business trends.
+Any recent changes to analyst estimates for Advance Auto Parts should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.